hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/interface/README.md

         └── subgraph.yaml
 ```

-Owing to this dependency on Yarn Workspaces, Create Eth App can't be used with npm.
+Owing to this dependency on NPM Workspaces, Create Eth App can't be used with npm.

 ## Available Scripts